Support and distribution inference from noisy data: Estimation of the support

 \section{Estimation of the support}

-As explained after Theorem~\ref{thm:idG}, the estimation of the characteristic function of the signal will be the first step to derive efficient estimators.
 In Section~\ref{subsec:chara}, we describe the estimator of the characteristic function used in all our procedures, and we give its properties.
 In Section~\ref{subsec:Mupper}, we provide an estimator of the support of the signal when $\rho$ is known, and prove an upper bound for the maximum risk in Hausdorff distance.
+Section~\ref{subsec:adapt} is devoted to the construction of an adaptive estimator of the support for unknown $\rho$.
 In Section~\ref{subsec:Mlower}, we prove a lower bound which shows that our estimator is minimax up to some power of $\log \log n$ for all $\rho \in (1,2)$ and up to any small power of $\log n$ for $\rho=1$.
-Section~\ref{subsec:adapt} is devoted to the construction of an adaptive estimator of the support for unknown $\rho$.